annikulkarni/ObsidianBackup/UPSC/GS1 All Questions.md

 5. Highlight the differences in the approach of Subhash Chandra Bose and Mahatma Gandhi in the struggle for freedom.
 (200 words)
 6. Has the formation of linguistic States strengthened the cause of Indian Unity?
 (200 words)
 7. The anti-colonial struggles in West Africa were led by the new elite of Western-educated Africans.
 Examine.
 (200 words)
 8. To what extent globalization has influenced the core of cultural diversity in India?
 Explain.
-(200 words) #Art_Culture
+(200 words)
 9. “An essential condition to eradicate poverty is to liberate the poor from the process of deprivation.”
 Substantiate this statement with suitable examples.
 (200 words)
 10. Why are the tribals in India referred to as ‘the Scheduled Tribes’?
 Indicate the major provisions enshrined in the Constitution of India for their upliftment.
 (200 words)
 11. With a brief background of quality of urban life in India, introduce the objectives and strategy of the ‘Smart City Programme’.
 (200 words)